micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 So I will lay to rest My fury toward you, and My jealousy shall depart from you.
 I will be quiet, and be angry no more.

 ###### 43
-Because you did not remember the days of your youth, but [^n]agitated Me with all these _things,_ surely I will also recompense your [^o]deeds on _your own_ head," says the Lord God.
+Because you did not remember the days of your youth, but agitated Me with all these _things,_ surely I will also recompense your deeds on _your own_ head," says the Lord God.
 "And you shall not commit lewdness in addition to all your abominations. ## More Wicked than Samaria and Sodom

 ###### 44
 "Indeed everyone who quotes proverbs will use _this_ proverb against you: 'Like mother, like daughter!'

 ###### 45
-You _are_ your mother's daughter, [^p]loathing husband and children; and you _are_ the sister of your sisters, who loathed their husbands and children; your mother _was_ a Hittite and your father an Amorite.
+You _are_ your mother's daughter, loathing husband and children; and you _are_ the sister of your sisters, who loathed their husbands and children; your mother _was_ a Hittite and your father an Amorite.

 ###### 46
 "Your elder sister _is_ Samaria, who dwells with her daughters to the north of you; and your younger sister, who dwells to the south of you, _is_ Sodom and her daughters.